Lock in a lower rate by guaranteeing your loan with an asset.

 - Loan amounts.
 Find out what loan amounts the lender is offering and if it will match your loan purpose.

 - Loan terms.
-Generally, loans are available for terms of between one and four years, so make sure you find a loan with terms that meet your needs.
+Generally loans are available for terms of between one and ten years, so make sure you find a loan with terms that meet your needs.

 - Assets you can secure to the loan.
 Lenders have different requirements when it comes to secured loans.
 You may not be able to secure the asset you are planning to, so check this before you apply.

 - Fees.
-Check for all fees associated with the loan, such as processing fees.
+Check for fees such as processing and stamping fees as well as late or early repayment fees.
 These will add onto your costs for the loan.

 - Interest rate.
 How competitive is the interest rate?
 Compare the rate to other lenders and make sure to check the effective interest rate which will give you a better idea of the true cost of the loan.